The Oregon Coast Gravel Epic

 There’s a crunch, a chuff, a hiss—and three cyclists come up over the rise, breathing hard as tires roll over hard-packed gravel.
 They have just reached the top of Beamer after a four-mile climb through the Siuslaw National Forest a few miles east of the coastal town of Yachats.
 The road flattens out along the ridge.
 Off to the west, beyond a plantation of young trees, is the steely gleam of the Pacific.

 One of the riders is Alex Turpin, who lives and breathes cycling.
-Riding regularly on the Forest Service roads that wind through the Coast Range, he is seriously training for the Oregon Coast Gravel Epic (OCGE) which takes place on October 5, 2013.
+Riding regularly on the Forest Service roads that wind through the Coast Range, he is seriously training for the Oregon Coast Gravel Epic (OCGE).

 The OCGE is a “stout race,” according to race organizer Steve Cash of dark30 Sports in Eugene.
 When he and his partner at Rolf Prima rode the long route for the first time last February, the temperature was just above freezing.
 They finished in the dark.
 “This is either a great ride or an abomination,” he said.
 Of course, it’s both.
 Inevitably, the long route was dubbed “Abomination” — It will challenge the strongest riders at 73 miles on mostly gravel roads with 10,000 feet of elevation gain, pulling out every ounce of stamina these riders possess.
 The shorter “Son of Abomination” is approximately half the length and half the elevation gain.
 The OCGE “is remote, it’s hilly and it’s an ass-kicker,” says Cash.
 It’s also a gorgeous ride through deep forest and along ridges with vistas of seemingly endless trees to the east and the sparkle of the ocean to the west.